 Khushboo Patani Supports Raghav Chadha After AAP Leadership Change in Rajya Sabha

-Raghav Chadha being replaced as deputy leader in the Rajya Sabha by the Aam Aadmi Party (AAP) was met with support from Khushboo Patani.
-She told Chadha he should think about starting his own political party, and this shows both what's going on inside the party and how much influence endorsements from famous people have on how political stories are told.
+Raghav Chadha being replaced as deputy leader in the Rajya Sabha (the upper house of parliament) by the Aam Aadmi Party (AAP) received support from Khushboo Patani, Disha Patani's sister, who suggested Chadha think about starting his own political party.
+This shows what's going on inside the AAP and how much of an effect celebrity approval has on how political stories are told.

-The AAP’s decision to replace Chadha as deputy leader in the Rajya Sabha caused a lot of responses online, and surprisingly Khushboo Patani, Disha Patani’s sister, was among those supporting him.
-She encouraged Chadha to go it alone politically, and this brought attention to issues within the party and what people generally think.
+The AAP’s decision to remove Chadha as deputy leader in the Rajya Sabha caused lots of comments online, and Khushboo Patani unexpectedly backed him.
+She encouraged him to go it alone politically, and her comment brought attention to disagreements within the party and what the public thinks.

 Party move and formal change in Rajya Sabha leadership